Fitting the seven-parameter Generalized Tempered Stable distribution to the financial data: Goodness-of-fit Analysis

 \subsection{Kolmogorov-Smirnov (KS) Analysis}

-Given the sample of daily return $\{y_{1}, y_{2}\dots y_{m}\}$ of size m and the empirical cumulative distribution function (cdf) $F_{m}(x)$ for each index, the Kolmogorov-Smirnov (KS) test is performed under the null hypothesis ($H_{0}$) that the sample $\{y_{1}, y_{2}\dots y_{m}\}$ comes from the Generalized Tempered Sable (GTS) distribution ($F(x)$).
-The cumulative distribution function of the theoretical distribution ($F(x)$) needs to be computed.
-The density function ($f(x)$) does not have a closed-form, the same for the cumulative function($F(x)$) in (\ref{eq:l52}).
-However, we know the closed form of the Fourier of the density function ($\scrF[f]$) and the relationship in (\ref{eq:l53}) provides the Fourier of the cumulative distribution function ($\scrF[F]$).
-The GTS distribution function ($F(x)$) was computed from the inverse of the Fourier of the cumulative distribution ($\scrF[F]$) in (\ref{eq:l54}).
+Given the sample of daily return $\{y_{1}, y_{2}\dots y_{m}\}$ of size $m$ and the empirical cumulative distribution function, $F_{m}(x)$, for each index, the Kolmogorov-Smirnov (KS) test is performed under the null hypothesis, $H_{0}$, that the sample $\{y_{1}, y_{2}\dots y_{m}\}$ comes from the GTS distribution, $F(x)$.
+The cumulative distribution function of the theoretical distribution, $F(x)$, needs to be computed.
+The density function, $f(x)$, does not have a closed form, the same for the cumulative function, $F(x)$, in (\ref{eq:l52}).
+However, we know the closed form of the Fourier of the density function, $\scrF[f]$, and the relationship in (\ref{eq:l53}) provides the Fourier of the cumulative distribution function, $\scrF[F]$.
+The GTS distribution function, $F(x)$, was computed from the inverse of the Fourier of the cumulative distribution, $\scrF[F]$, in (\ref{eq:l54}):

 See Appendix A in \cite{nzokem2021fitting} for (\ref{eq:l53}) proof.\\